dustinpfister/hexo_sitesource/source/_posts/blog-one-hundred-posts-and-counting.md

 ## Outgoing links seem to help

 Whenever I write about something like jimp for instance I provide an [outgoing link](https://github.com/oliver-moran/jimp) to a major page of interest such as the [npm package page](https://www.npmjs.com/package/jimp).

-## keyword conflict seems to have an impact as well

-So jimp is an acronym for "JavaScript Image Manipulation Program", at least that is what I was writing about in my post that is doing well.
-However there is also a song that was written put out by a group from Saturday night live called "[Jizz In My Pants](https://www.youtube.com/watch?v=4pXfHLUlZf4)" that was received well over one hundred million views sense 2008.

-{% youtube 4pXfHLUlZf4 %}

-Also it turns out that there are [other software projects](http://www.chem.tamu.edu/jimp/index.html) that go by the term jimp. it seems there is a program that was made in the past that has something to do with molecules.
-I have not looked into it in detail, but yes there are many other things going on with that keyword and it looks like I am managing to [rank well with it](https://www.google.com/search?q=jimp&oq=jimp).

-To sum up keyword conflict can be a good thing as it can seem to help with rank.
-The term seems to get a whole lot of traffic each month, and to rank high with it is a good thing for sure.

 ## length of posts